Additional Support for Learning (ASL) provision has been the subject of intense scrutiny in Scotland in recent years.

 Scotland's children, and Scotland's teachers, deserve a system where promise meets practice, not 'mainstreaming on the cheap'.

 This new report summates EIS policy on ASL and shares our concerns about undervaluing; under-investing; rising need; and the implications of broader educational issues.

-If you have any questions about or comment on this report, please contact Jenny Kemp, National Officer (Education and Equality).
+If you have any questions about or comment on this report, please contact the Education and Equality Department.